-In December 2020, the first COVID-19 vaccines were administered in the United States and, following a peak of new reported COVID-19 cases at the end of 2020, the number of new cases fell as more people were vaccinated.
-The success of COVID-19 vaccines in preventing the transmission of the virus and reducing its effects resulted in a steady recovery in domestic air travel through the summer of 2021.
+In December 2020, the first COVID-19 vaccines were administered in the United States.
+The success of the vaccines in preventing the transmission of the virus and reducing its effects resulted in a steady recovery in domestic air travel through the summer of 2021, although new variants of the virus then emerged and resulted in new waves of cases in the fall and winter of 2021.